nitinraj7979/data-science-EDA_Titanic/README.md

 **Goal:** Explore Titanic passenger data to identify factors that influenced survival and prepare features for a simple predictive model.

 ## Dataset
-- Source: Kaggle — *Titanic: Machine Learning from Disaster* (train.csv & test.csv)
+- Source: Kaggle — *Titanic: Machine Learning from Disaster*
 - Files included: `titanic.csv`

 ## What I did